University of Massachusetts Amherst Data & Information Overview

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 6,503 students took at least one online class at University of Massachusetts Amherst.
-This is a decrease from the 6,689 students who took online classes the previous year.
+In 2019-2020, 30,293 students took at least one online class at University of Massachusetts Amherst.
+This is an increase from the 4,643 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering University of Massachusetts Amherst, here are some more schools you may be interested in knowing more about.